Unitron-Galactic/Tools-Workflows/Terraforming 1/Terraforming.md

 ## Module Generation

-To generate terrain modules from your hightmap use [MILSGen](http://www.legoism.info/2013/12/milsgen.html) by [Oton/Legoism](www.legoism.info).
+To generate terrain modules from your hightmap use [MILSGen](http://www.legoism.info/2013/12/milsgen.html) by [Oton/Legoism](http://www.legoism.info).

 **Note:** If you generate terrain only for rendering, disable Substructure and skip step 5.

 1. Modify the image size of the heightmap to multiples of 32x32pixels.
-It should be in PNG, BMP or JPEG format, 24-bit color (i.e. not paletted), and at least 32x32 pixels in size.
+It should be in PNG, BMP or JPEG format, 24-bit color, and at least 32x32 pixels in size.
 If the dimensions are not multiples of 32, MilsGen will automatically crop the available area to the top left corner.
 Keep in mind that each pixel corresponds to one stud in the output!
 That is, something that may seem like a moderately large image on the screen (say, 1024x768 pixels) will result in 768 modules, over 8x6 meters in size.
 Rescale your input images using any of the many freeware image editing and viewing programs.
 2. Enter the input terrain image
 Simply enter the full name (with extension) of the input image you prefer to use.
 It should comply with the rules mentioned earlier.
 If you just hit Enter, the default name milsgen.png will be used, which already exists in the original ZIP as an example.